 Within the next few hours more family members arrive, their faces drowning in tears.
 They spend some time with Alfred before leaving.
 Once his family leaves, his body is cleaned and bagged.
 He is placed in a special bed that will hide his body under a normal empty looking bed to be transported to the morgue.
 After spending some time in the morgue, he will be transported to a funeral home and be buried or cremated.
 Alfred was so young, what went wrong?

 Alfred woke up that morning like any other.
-It was a weekend and he was helping out at a children’s charity.
-He went home to his family, but was feeling a little ‘off.’
-He went to have a drink and sit on the couch to play some video games and he collapsed.
+It was a weekend and he was coaching his sons soccer team.
+He went home after the game to his family, but was feeling a little ‘off.’
+He went to have a drink and sit on the couch to watch some television and he collapsed.
 Why did Alfred die?
 The theory was a heart attack (or myocardial infarction) based on his blood tests perhaps triggered by recreational steroid use.
 But the real truth is we don’t know.
 He needs an autopsy.
 Even then, we may never have an answer.